phoori12/infdev-schneider-hackathon/README.md

     | ------------- |:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|

-4. After acquiring the formatted dataframe, we will clean it with the data_cleaning function.
-The Data Cleaning consists of three processes:
+4. After acquiring the formatted dataframe, we will clean it with the data_cleaning function, which is just removing the duplicate rows.
+We don't want to remove too much row because that could mess with the timestamp order.
-    - Removing missing values.
-All the missing values for each type of green energy, excluding the load, were removed.
-    - Removing duplicate rows
-    - Removing outliers using the IQR-Method (Interquartile Range).
-The mean is not reliable and stable and could be highly affected by these outliers.
-By calculating the first quartile (25% of the data sorted) and third quartile (75% of the data sorted), we can calculate the IQR, which is the difference between the first and third quartile.
-The accepted data are those between Q1 and Q3.
-Outliers are identified and removed for each column, depending on the countries.

 5. After the Cleaning process, we will reformat the dataframe columns again to: